 These are the kinds of thoughts I’m having these days, nearly a month in to an isolated quarantine due to the current pandemic of COVID-19.
 I’ve had plenty of time to muse, mull, and think, because my days have been suddenly stripped of all the duties and activities I’m used to fulfilling and that I, foolishly, have let define me.
 Because without my job, who am I really?
 That’s the first thing people ask, so it must be the most important.
 Too often I use the things that I have achieved to fill up my sense of self, and I’m not even some overachiever.

-So for a while I panicked.
+For a while I panicked.
 How will I make money?
 When will I be able to make money again?
-What is going to happen to my job, to me, to my family, to people with families to feed, to people whose home isn’t actually a safe place, to people who don’t have a home at all?
-And once my thoughts started to shift from selfishness to thinking about others, I started to let gratitude in.
+What is going to happen to my job, to me, to my family, to people with families to feed, to people whose homes aren’t actually a safe place, to people who don’t have a home at all?
+Once my thoughts started to shift from selfishness to thinking about others, I started to let gratitude in.
 What is it about losing things that makes us suddenly thankful for what we have left?
 Never before have I been so profusely appreciative of my body that carries me, my wits that keep me safe and inside, and my mind that enriches and strengthens me.
 Now I count my blessings as a forethought instead of an afterthought, because frankly, I have all the time in the world to be thankful.

 Times are undoubtedly scary.
 Over a million people worldwide have or have had a confirmed case of corona virus, while thousands upon thousands have died.
 The fear of becoming sick is upon us all, as the virus does not discriminate upon race, ethnicity, income, or socioeconomic background (though these communities will suffer the most).
 Frustratingly, we cannot join together in the streets to fight this virus and the injustice that its effects painfully highlight.
 This fight is about being alone and going within to do the absolute best for humanity.